xarray-contrib/xarray_leaflet/README.md

 pip install xarray_leaflet
 ```

-`xarray-leaflet` currently only works in the classic Jupyter Notebook (not JupyterLab).
+xarray-leaflet currently only works in the classic Jupyter Notebook (not JupyterLab).

+By default xarray-leaflet will generate tiles in temporary directories.
+For dynamic maps it will create a new directory each time you interact with the map, either by dragging or zooming.
+This is because there is a direct mapping between the tile directory and the URL where tiles are served.
+Since for dynamic maps, tiles should not be cached by the browser, the URL has to constantly change.
+These temporary directories are not automatically cleaned up at the moment, so you might want to do it yourself.
+In Unix-like systems they are under `/tmp/xarray_leaflet_*`.